Rajmalpankaj786/ReadyToRide_BusReservationSystem/README.md

 ---

-For any inquiries or feedback, contact us at [contact@readyToride.com](mailto:contact@readyToride.com).
-Embark on your bus journey with readyToride today!
+For any inquiries or feedback, feel free to contact us at contact@readyToride.com.
+Start your bus journey with ReadyToRide today!